 Welcoming the day by watching the sun come up always helps me feel humble and connected.
 It can be a great way to brighten your mood during dark times.

-Visit a lookout point
+3. Visit a viewpoint

 One of the first things I do when I arrive at a new destination is go somewhere for a view.
 I find that getting a bird’s eye perspective helps me orientate myself while getting a feel for the scale and layout of a place.